 Pigment colourants that are lightfast (non-fading) and will actually help to protect the resin from UV damage.

 The Allure Epoxy Resin Earth Colourant Range consists of three earthy colours.
 If you want a brown colour then add both Earth Yellow and Earth Red to your resin.

 For vibrant colours please see Allure Epoxy Resin Vibrant Colourants (which include black and white).

 Types of resin systems these colourants can be used in

-- Allure Epoxy Resin Liquid Colourants have been tested in a range of Epoxy Resins for the following parameters: uniformity of colour, negligible impact on viscosity, negligible impact on curing and negligible impact on dry resin properties.
+- Allure Epoxy Resin Liquid Colourants have been tested in a range of Epoxy Resins for the following parameters: uniformity of colour, negligible impact on resin viscosity, negligible impact on curing and negligible impact on dry resin properties.
 Compatibility is extremely good at levels up to 6% by mass (you will require significantly less than 6% to get a solid colour).

 - Allure Liquid Colourants are for use in epoxy resin systems that cure without the application of external heat.
 They are sufficiently heat resistant to not be impacted by the normal internal curing temperatures that are reached.

 - They have not been widely tested in Polyester Resin systems but general compatibility with these resins seems excellent.
 You will have to test them with your specific Polyester Resin brand.

 - Some of these Allure Colourants are not compatible with oil and solvent based systems and others are not compatible with water based systems.
 These colourants should only be used in resins.
 (We sell a separate range of Liquid Colourants for water based paints.)